We conducted a risk analysis for the release of leaf rust pathogen Puccinia lantanae for the biological control of lantana (Lantana camara).

 Lantana biological control programs have been operating in Australia since 1914.

-The draft report is based on an application submitted by the Queensland Department of Primary Industries (QDPI).
+The risk analysis is based on an application submitted by the Queensland Department of Primary Industries (QDPI).
 The application included results of host specificity testing carried out by CABI UK on behalf of QDPI.
 The application is available below.

-- the overall risk estimate for Puccinia lantanae targeting other plants is negligible
+- the overall risk estimate for Puccinia lantanae targeting plants other than lantana is negligible

 - this risk estimate achieves Australia’s appropriate level of protection (ALOP)

-Details of the risk estimate assessment are contained in the draft report.
+Details of the risk assessment are contained in the final report.

 Download the draft report